MicrosoftDocs/windows-itpro-docs/store-for-business/app-inventory-management-windows-store-for-business.md

 **To remove an app from the private store**

-1. Sign in to the [Store for Business](http://businessstore.microsoft.com) or [Micrososft Store for Education](https://businessstore.microsoft.com).
+1. Sign in to the [Microsoft Store for Business](http://businessstore.microsoft.com) or [Micrososft Store for Education](https://businessstore.microsoft.com).
 2. Click **Manage**, and then choose **Apps & software**.
 3. Find an app, click the ellipses under **Action**, choose **Remove from private store**, and then click **Remove**.